Green Smoothie Gourmet

 What is Matcha?

-As a powder, Matcha is healthier and provides more antioxidants than any other tea, and up to 137 times more than ordinary green tea.[source]
+Matcha tea has origins from China, dating back to 1100s.
+It is made from crushing leaves from a plant called Camellia Sinensis.
+As a powder, matcha is healthier and provides more antioxidants than any other tea, and up to 137 times more than ordinary green tea.

 Steps to Make Matcha Cookies

-7. Remove from oven, cool in pan 2 minutes, and on a cooking rack for 10 minutes.
+Step 6.
+Remove from oven, cool in pan 2 minutes, and on a cooking rack for 10 minutes.

 1. Measure your flour carefully.
 You can weigh but I have had good luck by simply loosening the flour in the bag, then spooning lightly into the measuring cup and leveling off.

-How to Store Matcha Cookies
+How to Store Matcha Green Tea Cookies?

-Do Matcha Cookies Have Caffeine?
+Do Matcha Green Tea Cookies Have Caffeine?

 Do Matcha Cookies have Caffeine?
 Yes, because matcha powder contains 70 mg caffeine per teaspoon.
 Since this recipe calls for 2 teaspoons and makes 32 cookies, each cookie contains about 4 mg of caffeine.
 That compared to 95 mg caffeine in a cup of coffee.